baslr/qemulib/README.md

 ### Details

 Qemu has two ways to communicate and pass events - tcp or a unix domain socket.
-They are passed on startup and cannot be changed.
+They are passed on startup and cannot be changed once the vm is running.
 TCP is the default and the library will try and handle that smoothly.
 Each `qemu` implementation has a `qPops` map that allows tweaking:

 ```groovy
   qProps = [